- 2 eggs, lightly beaten

 "This soup is delicious!!!
 Best wedding soup I have tasted and my family loves it too.
 I have used the penne pasta but have also made it using acini di pepe also.
 The meatballs are awesome and worth it.
 This has definitely become one of my regular recipes that I will be making many times in the future."

 "Used Acini di pepe instead of the penne and it was awesome!
-My boyfriend loved it!"
+My boyfriend loved it!Also use the meatballs for pasta, love the mix if beef and pork."

 "My family loves Italian wedding soup.
 Thanks for providing this delicious recipe.
 This was enough for my family of 6 to have 2 bowls each"